-Care for children with Special Needs - including People with Special Needs Staff member alone with individual children Doors open Class Teacher aware of children's whereabouts Parents aware that the child is working with a member of staff
+Care for children with Special Needs - including People with Special Needs Staff member alone with individual children Doors open Class Teacher aware of children's whereabouts Parents aware that the child is working with a member of staff r arents aware that the clinu is working with a member of stan

 The Toilets: A block of toilets upstairs and downstairs in the main building Children with other children Visitors are not permitted to use the children's toilets.
 Teachers must discuss toilet rules with the children on a regular basis.
 One child at a time to the bathroom.
 In classrooms, children don't have to go to the toilet to get them.
 Each teacher 4,5,6 keeps records of the children who are in the bathroom and when.
-The teacher/child informs the office if there are problems in the toilet e.g. tap dripping, broken lock etc. -- ------------------------------ -- in the office People outside the school are not allowed to use the Scioból bathroom Door towards 5/6 left open Physical Education in the Scioból - Toilets, Children leaving school premises on the way to the Scioból People outside the school are not allowed to use the Scioból bathroom -- ------------------------------------- --- ---
+The teacher/child informs the office if there are problems in the toilet e.g. tap dripping, broken lock etc. -- ------------------------------ ---